 Weave in ends (on reverse stockinette stitch)

-- Directions on how to weave in ends on the back side of garter stitch: (this is for items which have a good and bad side).
-Use the same method as you would on the reverse stockinette stitch (this page)… There will simply be a gap between your ‘bumps’ and ‘valleys’ so don’t pull too tight!
+- Back Side of Garter Stitch: (video to come), use the same method as is shown here for reverse stockinette stitch… There will simply be a gap between your ‘bumps’ and ‘valleys’ so don’t pull too tight!

-- Directions on how to weave in tails on double sided garter stitch: (this is for items like towels and dishcloths where you use both sides interchangeably) weaving in ends on double sided garter stitch
+- Double sided garter stitch: (this is for items like towels and dishcloths where you use both sides interchangeably) Check out my other post for a video and instructions for weaving in ends on double sided garter stitch

 Please subscribe to my youtube channel! 🙂

 Steps for how to weave in ends on the reverse side of stockinette stitch:

 *you can also use this method for garter stitch items which have a right and wrong side (do your weave in this way on the wrong side of your work).